st-korn/KornToDoList/README.md

         "uuid" : string // UUID cookie of the session "email" : string // email address of the session user "expired" : datetime UTC // UTC-datetime to which the session is valid }

+### `TodaysTasks`

+Collection, that contains todays task-lists.

+    {
+        "email" : string // email address of the session user "list" : string // list name in format: "YYYY-MM-DD" "tasks" : []string //_id task or "" for delimiter "timestamp" : datetime // server date and time last modification of today's task-list }

 ## Identifiers naming